VEGA Technical Reference

 7.6 Raster operations

-ROP holds an 8-bit ROP3 code, the boolean function of source (S), destination
+ROP holds an 8-bit ROP3 code.
+The code is the boolean function of the source

-(D), and pattern (P).
-For FILL and LINE the pattern is FG_COLOR and there
+(S), the destination (D), and the pattern (P).
+For FILL and LINE, the

 | Code | Name | Result |